Nthompson096/vfio-gpu-script/README.md

 # BONUS playing on linux and windows troubleshooting

+# Proton has failed to start

+Try setting your client to beta and restart, it should work then.

+# Existing installation from a NTFS drive

 If you ever want to use an exisitng installation on your NTFS drive you'll need to do the following

 * Rename the Steam folder to Steam-old, create a new Steam folder